 How do I enroll my child at Mill Falls Charter School?

 Each year we make a Lottery Enrollment Application available to interested families.
-The application is available from early January through early March on line as part of this website, and on paper by request.
-The 2021 Lottery Enrollment Period began on January 4th and closed on March 8th.
+The application is available annually from early January through early March online as part of this website, and on paper by request.
+The 2022 Lottery Enrollment Period closed on March 9th 2022.
 During the Lottery Enrollment Period, our website features additional information and a link to our Lottery Enrollment Form.
 If you are interested in adding your name to our future Lottery mailing list, please send a note to firstname.lastname@example.org.